 Fireworks Chemicals – The Chemistry of Fireworks

-From basic noisemakers comprised of merely a fuse and a small amount of black powder wrapped in paper to the massive professional fireworks which travel hundreds of feet into the air and often involve multiple complex stages which can take weeks if not months to assemble, the chemistry of fireworks and their intense displays of sound and light is a wonder shared by both small children and adults alike.
-In general though what exactly is the chemistry in fireworks – How does a firework work and what chemicals cause are responsible for a fireworks color?
+From basic noisemakers to the massive professional fireworks, the chemistry of fireworks and their intense displays of sound and light is a wonder shared by children and adults alike.
+What exactly is the chemistry in fireworks?
+How does a firework work and what chemicals are responsible for a firework’s color?

 Chemistry of Fireworks

-Careful calculations are made to insure that the fuel used to lift the projectile in the air expires just as the secondary materials which cause the intended effect is triggered, this insures that the firework explodes at the proper time and not to early or late when it could be close to the ground.
+Careful calculations are made to ensure that the fuel used to lift the projectile in the air expires just as the secondary materials which cause the intended effect is triggered, this ensures that the firework explodes at the proper time and not too early or late when it could be close to the ground.

 What Causes a Fireworks Color?

-Fireworks generally require a fuel source, oxygen producer, binder to maintain the placement of ingredients, and coloring material to produce the intended incandescence (light produced form heat) and luminescence (light produced from means other than heat).
+Fireworks generally require a fuel source, oxygen producer, and binder to maintain the placement of ingredients, and coloring material to produce the intended incandescence (light produced from heat) and luminescence (light produced from means other than heat).

-To form incandescence colors typical ingredients include aluminum, magnesium, and titanium due to how bright they burn.
-Their burn temperature affects the color given off by the substance – hotter burns produce a whiter light and cooler temperatures produce light traveling down visible spectrum to other colors including yellow, orange, red, and finally infrared light.
+To form incandescent colors, typical ingredients include aluminum, magnesium, and titanium due to how bright they burn.
+Their burn temperature affects the color given off by the substance – hotter burns produce a whiter light and cooler temperatures produce light traveling down the visible spectrum to other colors including yellow, orange, red, and finally infrared light.

 To create a good firework you need very pure ingredients as even impurities at small levels can alter or overwhelm the intended colors.
 This not only affects the light produced as impure ingredients can lead to fireworks that produce too much smoke which can mask the light and other effects.

 15% Carbon – Generally Charcoal or Sugar (Fuel)